Skip to main content

 You cannot get shingles from someone with shingles or chickenpox.

-But you can get chickenpox from someone with shingles if you haven't had chickenpox before.
+But you can get chickenpox from someone with shingles, if you have not had chickenpox before.

-When people get chickenpox, the virus remains in the body.
-It can be reactivated later and cause shingles if someone's immune system is lowered.
+When you get chickenpox, the virus remains in your body.
+It can be reactivated later and cause shingles.
+This usually happens if your immune system is weakened.

 Shingles vaccination